Overall At-Risk Score: 45

 Wild Harvesting Impact On Other Species and Lookalikes:

-C. thalictroides is often confused with a similar species, C. giganteum, which looks similar in the leafs and growth pattern.
-But C. giganteum is significantly larger than C. thalictroides and has consistently dark purple flowers, and flowers 2-3 weeks earlier than C. thalictroides, and does not contain the desired medicinal compounds.
+Caulophyllum thalictroides is often confused with a similar species, Caulophyllum giganteum, or Giant Blue Cohosh, which has a similar leaf shape and growth pattern.
+But C. giganteum is significantly larger than C. thalictroides and has consistently dark purple flowers, and flowers 2-3 weeks earlier.
+Not much research has been done on C. giganteum, but it appears that it may not contain as many of the active compounds found in C. thalictroides.

-C. thalictroides also shares a lot of visual similarities to the Meadow Rues, and is difficult to distinguish without visible flowers or fruit.
-But Meadow Rues often have much longer petioles connecting the leaflets to the main stem. ²
+C. thalictroides also shares a lot of visual similarities to the meadow rues (Thalictrum) and is difficult to distinguish without visible flowers or fruit.
+But meadow rues often have much longer petioles connecting the leaflets to the main stem.